120+ Residency Interview Questions and Sample Answers

 • Attend Pre-Interview Events: Participate in pre-interview events like dinners to network and get a feel for the town.

-• Virtual Interview Prep: For virtual interviews, maintain professionalism in attire, setup, and behavior.
+• Virtual Interview Prep: For virtual interviews, maintain professionalism in attire, set up, and behavior.
 Dress fully, ensure stable internet, minimize distractions, and keep noise levels appropriate.

 During the Interview